theislab/graph_abstraction/README.md

-## Graph abstraction relates subgroups of single cells
+# Graph abstraction relates subgroups of single cells

-### Illustration using simulated data

-Correct reconstruction of a simulated hematopoietic lineage tree in the presence of disconnected clusters.
+### Minimal examples with known ground truth

+In [*minimal_examples*](minimal_examples), we study minimal example datasets with known ground truth.
+In particular, a dataset that contains a tree-like continuous manifold and clusters.
+We discuss in detail how we measure robustness, how to reproduce figures of the paper and how competing algorithms perform.

 <img src="./sim_data/figures/aga_draw_graph_fr.png" height="200"><img src="./sim_data/figures/aga_graph.png" height="200">

-See [*sim_data*](sim_data) for details, robustness and how to reproduce Figure 1.

 ### Hematopoietic lineage trees